 Carol Marquardt has worked for many years in lay ministry in the Catholic Diocese of St. Petersburg, Florida.
 Before beginning the development of the Our Fiat materials and Mantle of Mary Association, she served as adult education director, catechumenate director, retreat house director, and charismatic prayer group leader.
 Along with these positions, she has worked in inner healing ministry and spiritual direction.
 She has also lead pilgrimages to Marian shrines such as Medjugorje, Lourdes, and Guadalupe, as well as Rome and Assisi.
 She has participated in evangelization missions to Eastern Europe with Renewal Ministries from Ann Arbor, Michigan USA.

-Developing the Our Fiat prayer program and Mantle of Mary prayer network has been Carol’s primary work for the past fifteen years.
+Developing the Our Fiat prayer program and Mantle of Mary prayer network was Carol’s primary work for overt fifteen years.
 Beginning in 1993 with one small group of women seeking a deeper spiritual life, she wrote a series of prayer exercises to guide those interested in spending quiet, quality time alone in silence for personal prayer.
 These evolved into the initial program, Foundations of Personal Prayer.
 As other groups formed, and existing groups sought more prayer material, she developed what is now a three year program following the format of daily individual prayer exercises at home and weekly group meetings to support one another.
-She also formed Mantle Publishing, a small company to produce and distribute the prayer materials.
+(She also formed Mantle Publishing, a small company to produce and distribute the prayer materials).
 She wrote The Sound of His Voice to introduce the concept of listening to the Holy Spirit, which forms basis for the programs that follow.

 Teacher and author Fr.
 Bill McCarthy, MSA says, “Carol’s writings reflect not only a personal experience that she has with the Lord, but a practical, pastoral way to teach others to do so.
 I highly recommend her books.”